aportelli/Hadrons-doc/docs/mcontraction.md

 ### Dependencies

-This module depends on a propagator being generated.
+This module depends on three propagators being generated, one of which has to be sinked already (e.g. using `MSink::Smear`).

 ### Products